 - Not able to attend a T.I.P.
 Show?
-(HARDSHIP REQUESTS) - Hardship requests to qualify for Championships will be considered ONLY for Thoroughbreds that are being shown during the Championship year, but were not able to attend a show with T.I.P.
-Awards and did not participate in the Performance Awards.
-To request qualification via a hardship request, you must submit a Declaration Form AND (i) a statement explaining in less than 500 words why you are not able to access shows with T.I.P. awards and (ii) a brief show record covering the Championship year, including show name, date, division, height jumped and any other relevant information.
-You must submit the Hardship statement by July 31, 2019.
-You will be notified if your hardship qualification has been accepted by August 15, 2019.
+(HARDSHIP REQUESTS) - Hardship requests to qualify for Championships will be considered ONLY for Thoroughbreds that are being shown during the Championship year, but were not able to attend a qualifying show and did not participate in the Performance Awards.
+To be considered for a hardship qualification, a Thoroughbred must attend a MINIMUM of two shows or barrel races during the Championship year and must have been shown at the height or level being requested at one of those shows in order to be considered for a Hardship Request.
+To request qualification via a hardship request, you must submit a completed Hardship Declaration Form including (i) a statement explaining in less than 500 words why you are not able to access shows with T.I.P. awards and (ii) a brief show record covering the Championship year, including show or barrel race name, date, division, test (if applicable), height jumped (if applicable) and any other relevant information.
+You must submit the Hardship statement by the Hardship Request Closing Date for the applicable event.
+You will be notified if your hardship qualification has been accepted prior to the closing of entries.
 Incomplete forms will not be accepted.
 HARDSHIP REQUESTS WILL ONLY BE CONSIDERED IF THE HORSE HAS BEEN SHOWN DURING THE CHAMPIONSHIP YEAR.

-Horse Show Information - Ready to enter the T.I.P.
-Championships?
-All entries are through the New Vocations All-Thoroughbred Charity Horse Show - see the Forms Page for more information.
-A preliminary prize list will be available in March.
-Entries will open May 1.
-Pre-Entry is required and your entry MUST BE POSTMARKED BY AUGUST 15.
+Horse Show Information - See the Forms Page for more information.
+A preliminary prize list will be available in the spring.
+Pre-Entry is required.

 Show management reserves the right to combine, split, cancel or move classes and divisions as entries warrant, which could mean divisions may change days on which they run.
 Classes may not be run in the order listed in the class lists.
 It is the responsibility of the rider to inform the show secretary of any time conflicts as soon as possible after receiving the schedule.
 Management reserves the right to change officials, limit entries, combine or cancel classes, modify the schedule (including rings and days on which classes run), and modify or cancel awards and/or make whatever changes are required by circumstances to the competition specifications listed in the prize list or rules.
 Show Management reserves the right to cancel classes insufficiently filled and to refuse or require withdrawal of an entry for cause deemed sufficient by Show Management.
 Changes will be posted on the Facebook event page, sent via email to the address listed on show entry form and posted in the horse show offices.